TGX 1.1.1

 renderer.setShaders(tgx::SHADER_GOURAUD | tgx::SHADER_NOTEXTURE);

-• use_mesh_material: when true, use the material and texture stored in the mesh;
+• use_mesh_material: when true, use the material colors, lighting strengths and texture pointers stored in the mesh.

 • draw_chained_meshes: when true, also draw linked meshes.